Define the Reason for Your Resolution

 Here are a couple of additional things you can do to help keep you motivated to accomplish your resolution goals.

 1. Don’t do it alone. – As I wrote in a previous blog, You’ve got to enlist someone to believe in you, be honest with you, and encourage you, and ideally pursue the goal with you.
 Accountability is a very motivating thing.
-Even professional athletes pair up to work out together in the off season.
-They need friends to hold them accountable and so do you and I.
+Even professional athletes pair up to work out together in the offseason.
+They need friends to hold them accountable and so do you and me.

 2. Do it for yourself, not for what others think.
 Being motivated by what others think or by trying to prove something to others (family, friends, enemies, anyone) can be a very powerful but addictive motivator.
 It just keeps you hooked on other people’s approval.